tock/tock/doc/courses/sosp/capsule.md

 #### 3. The Tock boot sequence (15m)

+> The goal of this section is to give you an overview of how everything fits
+> together.
+If you aren't familiar with Rust, don't stress too much about the
+> syntax details, which can be a bit gnarly.
+Just try to read through the code
+> here so you understand when things are getting called and how things are
+> wired together.
-Open `boards/hail-sosp/src/main.rs` in your favorite editor.

-> Note that's `hail-sosp`, not `hail`!
+Open `boards/hail-sosp/src/main.rs` in your favorite editor (note that's `hail-sosp`, not `hail`).

 This file defines a modified version of the Hail platform for this tutorial: how it boots, what capsules it uses, and what system calls it supports for userland applications.
-This version of the platform includes an extra capsule, which you will write.
+This version of the platform includes an extra "sosp" capsule, which you will implement in the rest of this tutorial.

-If you build the `hail-sosp` board, Rust will emit a preview of coming attractions as it warns about some of the unused stubs we've included:
+If you build the `hail-sosp` board now, Rust will emit a preview of coming attractions as it warns about some of the unused stubs we've included:

     ...